w3c/automotive-viss2/testCredGen/README.md

 A client for testing this can be found in the https://github.com/GENIVI/ccs-w3c-client repo, where the ovds/client/ccs-client.go can be configured to use HTTPS/WSS towards the VISSv2 server.
-It is then necessary to copy the CA credentials (see above) and client credentials client/client.ctr client/client.key to the corresponding ca and client directories in that repo,
+It is then necessary to copy the CA cert (see above) and client cert and key: client/client.ctr client/client.key to the corresponding ca and client directories in that repo,